BisanzLab/LabProtocols/FecalMIC.md

 ## Preparation of fecal samples:

 1. Take 100mg aliquot of fecal sample out of -80˚C freezer and into the anaerobic chamber
-2. Place the aliquot in a tube with 1mL media (BIH CHV or mGAM)
+2. Place the aliquot in a tube with 1mL media (BHI CHV or mGAM)
 3. Vortex for 5-10 sec to homogenize the fecal sample
 4. Let the homogenized mixture sit for a few minutes to let the solids settle